JohanRodhe/remote_sensing_search/README.md

-# remote_sensing_search
+# Remote Sensing Search
-Searching similar areas with images or words using ai
+Searching similar areas with images or words using the open ai clip model fine tuned on RSICD images.
+Based on this project: https://huggingface.co/blog/fine-tune-clip-rsicd